deanagan/deanagan.github.io/_posts/2021-01-18-Learn-Python-Series-Max-in-Dict.md

 test_top_scorer.py::test_top_scorer[data2--No data, return empty string] PASSED
 ```

 Our code above works!
-But with how it is in the Python community, I always tend to ask myself, did I miss a language feature that would have made my code shorter?
+But with how it is in the Python community, I always tend to ask myself, did I miss a language feature that would have made my code shorter and avoided reinventing the wheel?

 In this case, there definitely is.
 We can use the `max` function to solve it.